Nobility of the First French Empire: Heraldry

-The said 'marks of the specific rank or function' as used by Barons and Counts depended on the rank or function held by the individual.
-Military barons and counts had a sword on their quarter, members of the Conseil d'Etat had a chequy, ministers had a lion's head, prefects had a wall beneath an oak branch, mayors had a wall, landowners had a wheat stalk, judges had a balance, members of Academies had a palm, etc.
+The said 'marks of the specific rank or function' as used by barons and counts depended on the rank or function held by the individual.
+Military barons and counts had a sword on their quarter, members of the Conseil d'Etat had a chequy, ministers had a lion's head, prefects had a wall beneath an oak branch, mayors had a wall, landowners had a wheat stalk, judges had a balance, members of academies had a palm, etc.

-A decree of 3 March 1810 states: "The name, arms and livery shall pass from the father to all sons" although the distinctive marks of title could only pass to the son who inherited it.
+A decree of 3 March 1810 stated: "The name, arms and livery shall pass from the father to all sons" although the distinctive marks of title could only pass to the son who inherited it.
 This provision applied only to the bearers of Napoleonic titles.

 The Napoleonic system of heraldry did not outlast the First French Empire.
 The Second French Empire (1852–1870) made no effort to revive it, although the official arms of France were again those of Napoleon I.